Audley staff photography competition

 Rice terraces in Sapa, Vietnam by Lauren

 I took this photograph the morning after I arrived in Sapa in Vietnam on my way to the remote Topas Ecolodge where I was staying.
-It was my first time in Sapa, a small town that sits amongst the stunning scenery of the Tonkinese Alps.
+It was my first time in Sapa, a small town that sits among the stunning scenery of the Tonkinese Alps.
 This breathtaking view and the striking green colour of the valleys was beautiful and unlike anything I had seen before.

 The location of the Topas Ecolodge in the Tonkinese Alps makes a great base for exploring remote villages where traditional dress and ancient beliefs still prevail.
 It is also ideal for taking in the superb vistas on foot or even by bicycle.

-The day started at 5am with a silent row over Inle Lake in Burma to the balloon launch site.
+The day started at 5am with a silent row over Inle Lake in Myanmar to the balloon launch site.
 After a light breakfast we got to witness the sunrise as the hot air balloon took us on a peaceful ride over the stilted houses of the Intha people.
 The experience was made more unique knowing that we were only the second ever commercial balloon flight over this region.

 The shallow waters of Inle Lake stretch for 35 kilometres, ringed by small fishing villages and majestic rolling hills.
 You can take a boat trip to explore the lake where you visit various cottage industries that thrive on the floating market such as silk weaving, cheroot rolling and water blacksmiths.